 We want to create a DOE with the following factors

-There are 3 factors, in a L4 array is space for 3 Factors on 2 levels but we also want to include interactions so a bigger array is needed L8 is space for 7 factors.
+There are 3 factors, in a L4 array is space for 3 Factors on 2 levels.
+But we want to include interactions so a bigger array is needed in L8 is space for 7 factors.

 Open this array.

 Now add the first interaction.
-Column C is now used for the interaction calculation.
+Column C is now used for the interaction.

 The second interaction.
-Column E is also used for an interaction calculation.
+Column E is also used for an interaction.

 The third interaction.
-Column F is now also used for a interaction calculation.
+Column F is now also used for a interaction.

 The name of the factors and levels are added.